ElektraInitiative/PermaplanT/doc/decisions/2d_drawing_lib.md

 Konva is a well-supported and widely-used 2D graphics library that works in all browsers that are capable of running ES6 Javascript code.
 It has support for a wide range of features, including drawing shapes, text, and images, as well as transformations and animations.
 It is built on top of the HTML Canvas API and provides a higher-level, more declarative interface for creating and manipulating canvas elements.
+Additionally, it is very performant even with a large number of objects: [Konva drag and drop with 10000 shapes stress test](https://konvajs.org/docs/sandbox/Drag_and_Drop_Stress_Test.html).

 ## Implications